-- e) Certificated training to a recognised standard by an SIA approved awarding body (E.g. Edexcel; EDI; City and Guilds etc.) must be undertaken to be issued an SIA PSS CCTV Licence to operate - f) Any sub-contracted security staff operating in the CCTV Control Room will be in possession of an SIA CCTV Licence in compliance with this legislation as necessary and to meet the recommended standards of the Home Office National CCTV Strategy.
-Only warranted police officers are exempt under the provisions of the Private Security Industry Act 2001 - g) All training will include topics on all relevant social and legal issues.
-Staff will undertake continuation training on a regular basis - h) Others who may be involved in the use of information gathered by virtue of the Merton Council CCTV System (e.g. investigators, managers, etc.) should be properly educated in respect of the Code of Practice and the Operational Procedural Manual.
-They should be made aware of the capabilities and limitations of the system and their responsibilities with regard to the handling of recorded material - i) Pertinent legislation will be included in any training given to staff
+- All training will include topics on all relevant social and legal issues.
+Staff will undertake continuation training on a regular basis. - Others who may be involved in the use of information gathered by virtue of the Merton Council CCTV System (e.g. investigators, managers, etc.) should be properly educated in respect of the Code of Practice and the Operational Procedural Manual.
+They should be made aware of the capabilities and limitations of the system and their responsibilities regarding the handling of recorded material. - Pertinent legislation will be included in any training given to staff.

-14.0 Performance Management
+12.3 Performance Management